 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.

-The training will take place from 12 to 23 April 2021.
-The application deadline is 5 March 2021.
+The application deadline is 9 April 2021.
 Incomplete applications will be neither accepted nor considered in the selection process.

 Some countries require a visa to enter the Netherlands.
 Please check with The Netherlands or the embassy for the visa requirements related to your country.
 Because of the length of time needed for the visa procedure, we advise you to start this process as soon as possible.
 The Hague Academy we will send you an acceptance letter which will assist you in arranging your visa, but only after we confirm your payment.